lxndrblz/anatole/README.md

 ## Quick Start

 1. Add the repository into your Hugo Project repository as a submodule, `git submodule add https://github.com/lxndrblz/anatole.git themes/anatole`.
 2. Configure your `config.toml`.
+Feel free to copy the demo toml and some content from the exampleSite.
 3. Build your site with `hugo serve` and see the result at `http://localhost:1313/`.

 ## License

-Coder is licensed under the [MIT license](https://github.com/lxndrblz/anatole/blob/master/LICENSE).
+Anatole is licensed under the [MIT license](https://github.com/lxndrblz/anatole/blob/master/LICENSE).

 ## Maintenance